- Protecting your privacy online is important, and if you want a private browser, you might want to try Rabbit Browser.

 There are many great web browsers available, but not all web browsers focus on user privacy and security.

-If you’re looking for a privacy-oriented browser, today we’re going to show you Rabbit Browser and see what it has to offer.
+If you’re looking for a privacy-oriented browser, today we’re going to show you Rabbit Browser for PC and see what it has to offer.

 What is Rabbit Browser and should I use it?